Tax Considerations for Immigrants

 1. T1134 – Foreign Affiliate Reporting

-If you own more than 10% of a foreign corporation, either directly or indirectly, you may need to file Form T1134 (Information Return Relating to Controlled and Non-Controlled Foreign Affiliates).
+If you own at least 10% of a foreign corporation, either directly or indirectly, you may need to file Form T1134 (Information Return Relating to Controlled and Non-Controlled Foreign Affiliates).
 This form provides details about:

 • The foreign corporation’s financial information.